M.H. Detrick Company

 M.H.
 Detrick no longer uses asbestos in any of its products.

 Contact a mesothelioma lawyer if you worked with M.H.
 Detrick products with asbestos.
-They can help you decide how to seek compensation if you get sick.
+They can help you find options for seeking compensation if you get sick.
+The M.H.
+Detrick asbestos trust is closed, but there may be other ways to get compensation, depending on your work history.

 Additional Information for Asbestos Victims

-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form for our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
 For additional assistance, contact us at 800-793-4540.